LostRhapsody/betternewtab/client/docs/guides/manage-your-subscription.md

 # Managing Your Subscription

-If you're a Plus subscriber, you might occasionally need to update your payment information or manage your subscription.
+If you're a Plus or Pro subscriber, you can update your payment information via the subscription management portal.
 This guide explains how to access and manage your subscription details.

 ## Accessing Subscription Management

 To manage your subscription:

-1. Click on your profile picture or icon in the top right corner
+1. Click on the settings cog icon in the top right corner
-2. Select "Settings" from the dropdown menu
-3. Navigate to the "Billing" tab in the left sidebar
+2. Navigate to the "Billing" tab in the left sidebar

 ## Billing Page Overview